jywu20/Notes/Linguistics/English/cambridge.md

   8. D → *the*
   9. N → *car*

-  With these annotations, we find [11] can be easily transformed into an "ordinary" constituency tree as is in Penn Treebank by just erasing the grammatical function labels.
+  With these annotations, we find [11] can be easily transformed into an "ordinary" constituency tree as in Penn Treebank by just erasing the grammatical function labels.
 On the other hand, after we annotate some words as heads (this step is necessary - see below), [11] can also be easily transformed into a dependency tree by a bottom-up fashion.
 This shows the duality between constituency trees